cdepillabout/termonad/README.md

 ### Compiling Local Settings

-If you lauch Termonad by calling `~/.local/bin/termonad`, it will try to compile the `~/.config/termonad/termonad.hs` file if it exists.
+If you launch Termonad by calling `~/.local/bin/termonad`, it will try to compile the `~/.config/termonad/termonad.hs` file if it exists.
 The problem is that `~/.local/bin/termonad` needs to be able to see GHC and the required Haskell libraries to be able to compile `~/.config/termonad/termonad.hs`.

 There are a couple solutions to this problem, listed in the sections below.

-(These steps are definitely confusing, and I would love to figure out a better way to do this.
+(These steps are definitely confusing.
+I would love to figure out a better way to do this.
 Please submit an issue or PR if you have a good idea about how to fix this.)